QUICK ANSWER

 Free practice tests give you an overall score: "You scored 78%."
 That number is almost useless for exam preparation because it hides the topic-level variation that matters.

-You might score 95% on Property Rights and 40% on Brokerage.
-Your overall score is 78%, which looks passing.
+A candidate can score 95% on Property Rights and 40% on Brokerage.
+The overall score is 78%, which looks passing.
 But the exam will test Brokerage at 12% weight (12 questions).
-If your real Brokerage accuracy is 40%, you are missing 7 of those 12 questions.
-Your blind spot is hidden behind a strong overall number.
+If the real Brokerage accuracy is 40%, that candidate is missing 7 of those 12 questions.
+The blind spot is hidden behind a strong overall number.

 Paid tools that track accuracy by content area turn a score into a diagnostic.
 Free tools that give you only a total score turn a diagnostic into a guess.